Enhanced quantum emission from a topological Floquet resonance: INTRODUCTION

-Here for the first time, we explore entanglement generation in a novel resonance effect called Floquet Defect Mode Resonance (FDMR) in the bulk of a Floquet TPI \cite{Afzal2021}.
-We present compelling experimental evidence that demonstrates a substantial enhancement in entangled photon pair generation by harnessing this compact topological cavityless resonance effect.
-By exciting the wavelength-tunable FDMR and utilizing SFWM in a silicon microring lattice coupled to a topologically-protected edge state, we successfully create a bright quantum photon source.
-This source demonstrates a second-order cross-correlation of photon pairs approximately 3300 times higher compared to using edge mode without resonance.
-These results demonstrate the potential of FDMR in significantly improving the efficiency of entangled photon pair generation in TPI-based systems, thereby removing the necessity for high power or extended chip boundaries.
-Our topological quantum device combines the advantages of integrated topological photonics, tunable localized optical modes, and robustness to disorder, representing a novel approach to generating entangled photon pairs.
-Such an approach holds great promise for various applications, including the advancement of ultrabright photon-pair generation for quantum information processing and facilitating the development of TPI high-dimensional entangled quantum states \cite{Kues2017} as well as quantum logic \cite{Imany2019}.
+Here we explore entanglement generation in a novel resonance effect called Floquet Defect Mode Resonance (FDMR) in the bulk of a Floquet TPI \cite{Afzal2021}.
+We present experimental evidence that demonstrates a substantial enhancement in entangled photon pair generation by harnessing this compact topological cavityless resonance effect.
+By exciting the wavelength-tunable FDMR and utilizing SFWM in a silicon microring lattice coupled to a topologically protected edge state, we create a bright quantum photon source.
+This source demonstrates a second-order cross-correlation of photon pairs approximately 3300 times higher compared to using edge mode without resonance with two-photon interference visibility of $98.2\%$.
+These results demonstrate the potential of FDMR in significantly improving the efficiency of entangled photon pair generation in TPI-based systems, thereby removing the need for high power or extended chip boundaries.
+Our topological quantum device combines the advantages of integrated topological photonics, tunable localized flat-band optical modes, and robustness to disorder, representing a novel approach to generating entangled photon pairs.
+Additionally, FDMRs can be selectively turned on and off and excited anywhere in a 2D topological system, a capability not easily achieved in conventional non-topological systems.
+This allows for the creation of multiple identical quantum sources, where both the wavelength and bandwidth of the generated entangled photons are similar.
+By selectively deactivating the resonator affected by fabrication imperfections and activating another FDMR away from the defect, we can access a high-quality resonance mode required to enhance the generation of entangled photon pairs.
+We note that compared to topologically trivial systems such as single rings, our topological system may not offer performance advantages.
+However, our topological photonic circuit provides an alternative method for practical situations where ring resonators may be ineffective.
+For example, in complex quantum circuits with multiple photon pair sources, our Floquet lattice with multiple FDMRs can offer robustness due to topological protection, unlike multiple separate single rings.
+This work can potentially lead to the development of TPI high-dimensional entangled quantum states \cite{Kues2017} as well as quantum logic \cite{Imany2019}.